tao-cumplido/shigen/packages/test/readme.md

 - Passing a `DataTree` object with the defined directory structure and file contents.
 - Using the fixture's `fs` methods to write the files directly after creation.

 The fixture can be initialized with the `await using` syntax from the [Explicit Resource Management proposal](https://github.com/tc39/proposal-explicit-resource-management).
 This syntax is currently supported by transpiling with Babel or TypeScript 5.2+.
+A polyfill is not needed since the supported Node.js versions already ship one.

 #### `DataTree`
 A recursive data structure that stores `Buffer`s to write to specified file paths.